Summarize this with

 A good automation detects the language of the review automatically, generates the AI reply directly in that language and simultaneously translates it into German or English so the team understands the context.
 That way you can approve a Portuguese review reply without speaking Portuguese, because you see the German translation alongside it.

-Not every review requires individual human review.
-A 5-star review without text ("🙌") can be safely given a generic thank-you reply and marked as done.
-A 1-star review containing the keyword "refund" must, however, be escalated to a human.
+Not every review needs individual human review.
+A 5-star review without text ("🙌“) can safely be given a generic thank-you reply and marked as done with no risk.
+A 1-star review with the keyword "refund“, on the other hand, should absolutely be escalated to a human.

-That is exactly what Automation Rules are for: simple if-then conditions that you build in the interface.
-For example "If the review has 5 stars and contains no text → automatically send a thank-you reply" or "If the word 'crash' appears → mark the review and notify the team".
-The team defines the safety rails once and then handles about 80% of the volume fully automatically, while the 20% that require real clarification are neatly sorted into a priority list.
-If you want to dive deeper into the mechanics, the guide on AI in Community Management covers the basic concepts, which apply equally to app reviews.
+That's exactly what automation rules are for: simple if-then conditions you click together in the interface.
+For example "If the review has 5 stars and contains no text → automatic thank-you reply“ or "If the word ‚crash‘ appears → flag the review and notify the team“.
+The team defines the safety rails once and then runs around 80% of the volume fully automatically, while the 20% that genuinely need clarification land neatly sorted in a priority list.
+If you want to dig deeper into the mechanics, the guide to AI in community management covers the foundational concepts that apply just as much to app reviews.

 App Store vs Google Play: platform differences